citusdata/citus_docs/migration/transitioning.rst

 Create a migration to reflect the change: :code:`./manage.py makemigrations`.

-Next we need some custom migrations to adapt the key structure in the database to be compatible with Citus.
-To keep these migrations distinct from the ones for the ordinary application, we'll make a new "citus" application in the same Django project.
+Next we need some custom migrations to adapt the existing key structure in the database for compatibility with Citus.
+To keep these migrations separate from the ones for the ordinary application, we'll make a new citus application in the same Django project.

 .. code-block:: bash

-  # Make a new application in the project
+  # Make a new sub-application in the project
   django-admin startapp citus

 Edit :code:`appname/settings.py` and add :code:`'citus'` to the array :code:`INSTALLED_APPS`.

-We'll now make a series custom migration to do low-level sql.

-The first removes simple primary keys which will be become composite: :code:`./manage.py makemigrations citus --empty --name remove_simple_pk`.
+Next we'll add a custom migration to remove simple primary keys which will become composite: :code:`./manage.py makemigrations citus --empty --name remove_simple_pk`.
 Edit the result to look like this:

 .. code-block:: python